firebolt-db/godocs/docs/Guides/security/rbac.md

 1. Select **Govern** to open the govern space, then choose **Roles** from the menu:

 2. Search for the relevant role either by using the search filters at the top of the page, or by scrolling through the list of logins.
 Hover over the right-most column to make the role menu appear, then choose **Edit role**.
+3. Navigate to the **Configure permissions** tab to add or remove permissions.
-3. Navigate to the permissions tab and select the desired permissions.
-To grant permissions over all objects of that type, choose the topmost line.
+4. Navigate to the **Configure database permissions** tab and select the database for which you want to edit permissions.
+   * Edit the desired permissions, relevant to the selected database.
+   * Choose a different database if you need to edit its permissions.
+Repeat this step as many times as needed.
-4. Select **Update**.
+4. Select **Assign role**.
+5. Select checkbox next to the users that you want to grant role to.
+6. Select **Save role**

 ## Grant a role to users